Knowledge Base

 leica BLK360

-year 2016: Leica BLK360
+2016: Leica BLK360

 The world’s first “pocket” laser scanner with it’s very small size.

-Leica 3D scanner
+Leica 3D Laser Scanner

-year 2018: Leica RTC360
+2018: Leica RTC360

 Unrivaled speed and sophistication at 2 million points per second.

-3d scanner under bridge
+3D scanner under bridge

-how does a 3d scanner work?
+How does a 3D scanner work?

 3D modern laser scanning is very simple in principle.
 A laser scanner is mounted on a tripod and placed within the area to be scanned.
 Through the use of a fast spinning mirror and rotating turret, the scanner fires a laser millions of times per second and detects the way the room reflects all of the signals it sends out, with which it can calculate a “slice” of the room.
 The scanner slowly rotates, systematically sweeping the room until it has a complete picture of the 3D space around it.
 This collection of measurements is called a point cloud.
 Some scanners also contain a camera, and a second 360-degree sweep is used to capture 3D photographs which can then be used to map colors onto the point cloud.
 This color point cloud is the data set from which we can extract valuable information and 3D models.

-what is the 3d scanning process?
+What is the 3D scanning process?

 1. Data Acquired via Laser Scanning

-We conduct the 3d scan on site, capturing as many scans as necessary to fully cover the object(s) of interest.
+We conduct the 3D scan on site, capturing as many scans as necessary to fully cover the object(s) of interest.

 2. Resulting Point Clouds Registered